mpertea/stringtie2/README.md

 RNA-Seq reads, preparing them to be used as "super-reads" by Stringtie.

 Mode detailed information is provided in the <a href="https://github.com/mpertea/stringtie2/blob/master/SuperReads_RNA/README.md">SuperReads_RNA/README.md</a>.
-Quick installation instructions for this module (assuming the above Stringtie installation was completed):
+Quick installation instructions for this module from the source available on this repository (assuming the above Stringtie installation was completed):

 ```
  cd SuperReads_RNA